What is a UPC?

 How do we know if a UPC is valid?

 - It is 12 digits long.
 A valid UPC-A code should be 12 digits long.
 However, a certain percentage of them are only 11 digits.
 Why?
 Because the retailer/seller didn’t enter them properly, probably.
 However, MOST of the time, it seems that they have simply omitted a leading zero.
 For example, see this page for UPC 27077072143.
 This UPC is only 11 digits long, but we still get results because a lot of sellers evidently think the ‘0’ on the beginning isn’t necessary (it is).
+It’s also quite possible that Excel or some other software has stripped off the leading zero.
 Compare when we add a zero: UPC 027077072143.
 We get the exact same product, but much better results, from more retailers.
 So if you are a seller and you want your products to be found, you are highly advised to make sure the UPC is 12 digits long.
+By the way, a 13-digit UPC (or EAN – European/International Article number), for US products, is just the UPC-A with an additional 0 on the beginning (the ‘0’ is the US country code), and yields the same checksum, so that is why 12-digit UPCs persist in the US, though we are looking at how to support both 12- and 13-digit codes, and European products too.

 - The rightmost checksum digit validates properly.
-We won’t go into an explanation here of how to calculate the checksum, we will add a checksum validation tool in the near future (check out the page linked below on UPC validity), but the main point is that the rightmost digit in a UPC should be a digit that validates the rest of the digits in the UPC.
+We won’t go into an explanation here of how to calculate the checksum, you can check out our UPC validation page for that, but the main point is that the rightmost digit in a UPC should be a digit that validates the rest of the digits in the UPC.
 By passing it through a simple algorithm, a particular combination of digits in the UPC produces a particular checksum digit and so although not perfect, this can verify whether there is a digit wrong somewhere.